An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces

 \subsection{Lipschitz surfaces}

-In this section, we shall recall the definitions required to clearly state the Laplace-Beltrami problem on a general Lipschitz surface~$\Gamma$, as well as summarize the associated invertibility result in~\cite{Gesztesy2011}.
+In this section, we shall recall the definitions required to clearly state the Laplace-Beltrami problem on a general Lipschitz surface~$\Gamma$, as well as summarize the associated invertibility result presented in~\cite{Gesztesy2011}.
 Equivalent definitions of the relevant functions spaces and operators are also discussed in~\cite{Gesztesy2011} in greater detail.
 The first notion we outline is that of a Lipschitz surface.
 A similar definition to that which we give below is also contained in~\cite{Mitrea1995}.

-\begin{definition}[Lipschitz Surface] Let $\Gamma$ be a bounded surface embedded in $\bbR^3$.
-The surface~$\Gamma$ is said to be a Lipschitz surface if there exists a finite open covering $\{\cO_k\}_{k=1}^N$ and an associated set of rigid rotations~$\Sigma_k$ such that $\Sigma_k(\Gamma\cap \cO_k)$ is the graph of a Lipschitz function.
-That is to say, for each~$k$ there exists an open domain~$U_k\subset \bbR^2$ and a Lipschitz function~$\phi_k:U_k\to\bbR^3$ such that {$\Sigma_i(\Gamma\cap \cO_i)=\{(x,y,\phi_k(x,y))\;|\;(x,y)\in U_k \}$}. \end{definition} While the above definition of a Lipschitz surface is straightforward in terms of graphs of Lipschitz functions, it will be simpler for our purposes to define the relevant function spaces and differential operators in terms of local parameterizations.
+\begin{definition}[Lipschitz surface] Let $\Gamma$ be a bounded surface embedded in $\bbR^3$.
+The surface~$\Gamma$ is said to be a Lipschitz surface if there exists a finite open covering $\{\cO_j\}_{j=1}^N$ and an associated set of rigid rotations~$\Sigma_j$ such that $\Sigma_k(\Gamma\cap \cO_j)$ is the graph of a Lipschitz function.
+That is to say, for each~$j$ there exists an open domain~$U_j\subset \bbR^2$ and a Lipschitz function~$\phi_j:U_j\to\bbR^3$ such that {$\Sigma_j(\Gamma\cap \cO_J)=\{(x,y,\phi_j(x,y))\;|\;(x,y)\in U_j \}$}. \end{definition} In the above definition, a Lipschitz surface is written in terms of graphs of Lipschitz functions.
+It is also possible to describe a Lipschitz surface through local Lipschitz parameterizations.
+This description will make it simpler to define the relevant function spaces and differential operators.
 With this in mind, we define Sobolev spaces along~$\Gamma$ as follows.